Jeep Compass SUV review

 - Unimpressive handling

 - Underpowered engines

-- Questionable reliability
+- Unknown reliability

-Despite relatively small sales, the Jeep brand is well-known in the UK and has earnt a certain level of respect thanks to the ability of its cars off road..
+Despite registering relatively small sales, the Jeep brand is well-known in the UK and has earnt a certain level of respect thanks to the ability of its cars off road.
 The mid-sized Jeep Compass is based on the same foundations as the Jeep Renegade and Fiat 500X, but is stretched in length by about seven centimetres.
 It was designed to tempt buyers away from more popular rivals, including the Peugeot 3008, Nissan Qashqai, Ford Kuga and SEAT Ateca.

 Spend any time in a Renegade and you’ll immediately appreciate the increased interior space in the Compass – there’s far more legroom and a much bigger boot.

 The 2022 facelift also introduced a plug-in hybrid Jeep Compass 4xe, providing buyers with an electrified option for the first time.
 A 178bhp petrol engine is joined by an electric motor and an 11.4kWh battery, allowing an electric range of up to 30 miles and a low CO2 figure that’ll make it more appealing to business users.
 It may not be so popular with private buyers, however, given that the 4xe is £10,000 more expensive than the entry-level petrol model.

 Shortly after, Jeep introduced a second hybrid engine called e-Hybrid, which is also available on both Compass and Renegade models.
 This front-wheel-drive model gets a bigger battery than a mild-hybrid but a smaller one than a ‘full’ hybrid, so you get some benefits.
 You can creep in traffic and park without disturbing the petrol engine, but it’ll kick in after a few hundred yards.
 It’s reasonably economical, and is cheaper than the plug-in 4xe.